livegnik/2way-poc-design/01-protocol/05-keys-and-identity.md

 Protocol requirements for keys:

-- The public key is represented as an Attribute attached to an identity Parent.
+- The public key is represented as an [Attribute](02-object-model.md) attached to an identity Parent.
 - The private key is never represented in the graph or transmitted.
 - Each keypair uniquely identifies a signing authority.

-The specific algorithms and encodings are defined in the cryptography specification referenced by the PoC build guide.
+The specific algorithms and encodings are defined in [04-cryptography.md](04-cryptography.md) and the PoC build guide.

 ### 4.2 Key binding

-A public key is bound to an identity by being attached as an Attribute to the identity Parent.
+A public key is bound to an identity by being attached as an [Attribute](02-object-model.md) to the identity Parent.

 Key binding rules: